DFE-Digital/dfe-wizard/README.md

 ### `have_previous_step`

-Asserts that `wizard.previous_step` equals the expected step, optionally from a specific starting step and/or with specific state.[1]
+Asserts that `wizard.previous_step` equals the expected step, optionally from a specific starting step and/or with specific state.

 ```ruby
 # From current step